YiannisChen/Artificial-Intelligence-Basics/README.md

+# Introduction to Artificial Intelligence - Experiment Repository

-This repository is created to record the experiments conducted in the Introduction to Artificial Intelligence course
+This repository is created to record the experiments conducted in the *Introduction to Artificial Intelligence* course.

-1. 8-Puzzle Solver
+## 1. 8-Puzzle Solver

-It is an 8-puzzle solver that uses BFS, DFS, and A* algorithms to find solutions.
-Users can shuffle the puzzle, solve it using different algorithms, and upload a custom background image for the puzzle.
+It is an 8-puzzle solver that uses **BFS, DFS, and A*** algorithms to find solutions.
+Users can:
+- Shuffle the puzzle
+- Solve it using different algorithms
+- Upload a custom background image for the puzzle

-2. Gobang AI with Alpha-Beta Pruning
+## 2. Gobang AI with Alpha-Beta Pruning

-It implements a Gobang game with an AI opponent.
-The AI uses the Negamax algorithm with Alpha-Beta Pruning to optimize its move selection.
-The project is based on the algorithm from colingogogo（https://github.com/colingogogo）, with some modifications for learning purposes.
+This project implements a **Gobang game** with an AI opponent.
+The AI uses the **Negamax algorithm with Alpha-Beta Pruning** to optimize its move selection.
+The project is based on the algorithm from [colingogogo](https://github.com/colingogogo), with some modifications for learning purposes.

-3. Decision Tree Entropy and Classification
+## 3. Decision Tree Entropy and Classification

-This project implements a decision tree classifier using the `sklearn` library, with a focus on calculating entropy as a key part of decision tree algorithms like ID3.
-It also demonstrates how to preprocess a dataset, train a decision tree model, and compute the information entropy of the dataset’s classification labels.
+This project implements a **decision tree classifier** using the `sklearn` library, focusing on entropy calculation as a key part of decision tree algorithms like **ID3**.
+It demonstrates:
+- How to preprocess a dataset
+- Training a decision tree model
+- Computing the **information entropy** of the dataset’s classification labels

-4. Neural Network for Handwritten Digit Recognition
+## 4. Neural Network for Handwritten Digit Recognition

-This project implements a neural network for recognizing handwritten digits from the dataset.
-The neural network is designed with adjustable parameters to explore the effects of different parameters on model performance.
-It allows for experiments with varying learning rates, hidden layer sizes, number of epochs, and dataset sizes.
+This project implements a **neural network** for recognizing handwritten digits from a dataset.
+The network is designed with adjustable parameters to explore their effects on model performance.
+Experiments include:
+- Varying learning rates
+- Changing hidden layer sizes
+- Adjusting the number of epochs
+- Using different dataset sizes